davidmcq137/JetiLuaDFM/DFM-InsP/Docs/en-more.md

 behavior of the avgV(\'S4\') function that is returned to the expression defining S1.

+Depending on the number of lua variables defined, they are updated 20-30 times per second so a value of 30 for N will give approximately a 1s averaging time.
+N must be greater than or equal to 1.
+With N=1 no averaging is performed.

 See the help file one level up for more information on functions.